Clicky

 Pork and Sauerkraut for New Years

 It is said that eating pork and sauerkraut on January 1st will bring you wealth and luck all year long.
-Apparently, the German tradition comes from the (loosely translated) saying of “I wish you as much wealth as the number of shreds of cabbage” in the kraut.
+Apparently, the German tradition comes from the (loosely translated) saying of “I wish you as much wealth as the number of shreds of cabbage” in the sauerkraut.
 And pigs are a symbol for good luck and well-being, thus the pork in the dish!

 Fatty and rich from the pork, yet acidic from the sauerkraut, it is basically the perfect meal.
 Amazing when served with mashed potatoes or just eaten on its own, this recipe uses some classic German seasoning, plus the addition of some apples, to make a completely delicious and nutritious weeknight dinner.